Our Office | Bias Response Team

-- Chair, Director, Institute Discrimination & Harassment Response Office
+- Director, Institute Discrimination & Harassment Response Office

-- Senior Associate Dean for Diversity and Community Involvement
+- Senior Associate Dean of Diversity and Community Involvement

 - Assistant Dean for Graduate Education

-- Case Manager, Institute Discrimination & Harassment Response Office
+- Communications Coordinator, Institute Discrimination & Harassment Response Office

 - Counsel, Office of the General Counsel

-Other colleagues from across the Institute, including the Office of Multicultural Programs, Chaplains, LBGT Services, Office of Disability Services, Office of Student Conduct, Student Support Services, Mental Health & Counseling, Office of Minority Education, the Ombuds Office, and others will be consulted as needed for case-specific issues.
+Other colleagues from across the Institute, including the assistant deans for diversity, equity, and inclusion, LBGTQ+ Services, Disability and Access Services, Student Support Services, Mental Health & Counseling, the Ombuds Office, and others will be consulted as needed for case-specific issues.